Salah0B/squad-builder/README.md

 # Squad Builder

 This is a React Native application for managing football team lineups with an interactive visual field.
-Drag players to reposition them, view detailed player information, and choose your best starting squad.
+Drag players to reposition them, view detailed player information, and select your best starting squad.

 ## Run the app